arnaudbos/level-up/content/write-application-in-object-oriented-language.md

 2/ Worked on a mutual health insurance in Java 7

-3/ Built the datastore of the Copernicus Data and Information Access Services in Java 8->11
+3/ Built a Java 8->11 application for the Space industry